pieterjanvc/HOLLOW-TREE/README.md

 ## Software and Libraries

-The apps are written in Python and use the following core libraries:
+The apps are written in Python and use the following important libraries:

 * The [Llamaindex](https://www.llamaindex.ai/) framework is a wrapper for working with various LLMs (e.g. ChatGPT) and implement Retrieval Augmented Generation for increasing